innesbre/innesbre.github.io/index.md

 </table>

 # Beyond academia, who am I?
-My dad was diagnosed with pancreatic cancer in 2008 at the Princess Margaret Cancer Centre.
-That summer he put together a team of family and friends to ride in the inaugural Ride to Conquer Cancer, and its been a part of our lives ever since.
-I now co-captain the team with my mom, and our team has ridden together every year, raising over $2M for the Princess Margaret Cancer Centre.
-Biking has also become a big part of my life beyond the ride, and I dabble in both mountain biking and road racing.
+I am captain of Team Innes - we ride every year in the Ride to Conquer Cancer in memory of my dad.
+We have raised 2M for the Princess Margaret Cancer Centre over 15 years.

+I dabble in both mountain biking and road racing.
 I enjoy spending time in the mountains with my family when possible - more recently my wife and I have taken up mountaineering.
 Finally, my favourite daily hobby is taking our Great Dane, Moose, to the dog park.